 - Back-up your entry: take advantage of the option to attach documents to support your entry with useful information such as audit data, cost analyses, patient experience survey results, documentation you have designed or anything else that will help the judges to understand the impact of your work

-- Proofread, proofread, proofread: ask someone else, such as a colleague, friend or manager, to look through your entry before you hit submit.
-It can be helpful to ask someone who was not directly involved in the work you are entering, as like the judges, they will not have detailed knowledge so they could suggest ways to clarify your entry
+- Proofread, proofread, proofread: ask someone else, such as a colleague, friend or manager, to look through your entry before you submit.
+It can be helpful to ask someone who was not directly involved in the work you are entering, like the judges they will not have detailed knowledge so they could suggest ways to clarify your entry

 So don’t delay, start your entry as soon as possible!